 I’ll be the first to admit that these are no where near as grand as those massive breakfast confections, but for a first try, I was pleasantly surprised by the outcome.
 Cut into miniature sizes, each croissant was but two bites each, but unarguably rich enough to quell any further hunger.

 Despite how intimidating the hundreds of paper-thin layers may seem, croissants are actually quite simple to make; it’s the waiting and repetition that might become a bit trying.
 Luckily, I found a recipe for “quick” croissants, which can produce fresh, homemade pastries from start to finish in about 3 hours.
 Adapting it to better suit my American cups and teaspoons, while also easily veganizing it, this is definitely a good starting place for anyone who wants to give croissants a try for themselves.

-It helps to start by cutting the margarine into sizable chunks and arranging them right next to each other in as even of a rectangle as possible on top of a silpat or piece of parchment paper.
-Sandwich the margarine in between another silpat or sheet of parchment paper, and using your rolling pin, whack it into submission.
+- It helps to start by cutting the frozen vegan butter into sizable chunks and arranging them right next to each other in as even of a rectangle as possible on top of a silicone baking mat or piece of parchment paper.
+Sandwich the butter between another silicone baking mat or sheet of parchment paper, and using your rolling pin, whack it into submission.
 You want to flatten the block out to about 1 cm or so high, and try to keep the sides even and rectangular.
 Allow it to chill in the fridge for 20-30 minutes.

 - Once properly chilled, roll the dough out into a rectangle about twice as large as your butter block.
 Place the butter block in the center, diagonal to the sides (not parallel.)
 Enclose the block like an envelope, bringing the corners of the dough in to meet at the center.
 Roll the whole thing out gently to a thickness of about 1 cm again, and fold the short sides in by thirds.*